 If you’ve seen one Four Seasons hotel or resort, you haven’t seen them all.
 Each of our more than 100 properties reflects its own sense of place, innovation and style.

-Through our international collection of awe-inspiring lobbies, dynamic restaurants and bars, re-energizing fitness and spa facilities, impressive event spaces, and perfectly appointed rooms, Four Seasons wows with design.
+Through our international collection of awe-inspiring lobbies, dynamic restaurants and bars, re-energizing fitness and spa facilities, impressive event spaces, and perfectly appointed rooms, Four Seasons delights with design.

 A pool and spa that reflect tranquillity

-At Four Seasons Hotel Kuwait at Burj Alshaya, which is set to open in early 2017, the design for the pool, spa and fitness section was driven by the theme of peacefulness mixed with a specific sense of place.
-The glowing lanterns create a warm reflection in the pool, and archways and alcoves create semiprivate, intimate lounging areas for guests.
+At Four Seasons Hotel Kuwait at Burj Alshaya, the design for the pool, spa and fitness section was driven by the theme of peacefulness mixed with a specific sense of place.
+The glowing lanterns create a warm reflection in the pool (recently named the best indoor swimming pool in the Middle East by Prix Villageiture), and archways and alcoves create semiprivate, intimate lounging areas for guests.

-This design by Yabu Pushelberg features an oasis, grotto aspect for a calming and inviting aura.
+The grotto oasis aspect of this design by Yabu Pushelberg evokes a calming and inviting aura.
 “The Hotel was designed with a refined, well-travelled and culturally informed guest in mind and has a distinct connection to place in its design elements,” says co-founder Glenn Pushelberg.

 Celebrating eccentricity at the bar

-“The way you make a place ‘happening’ is with a strong sense of narrative and of place,” says Will Meyer, partner of Meyer Davis, which co-led the renovation with Chef Ford Fry.
+“The way you make a place ‘happening’ is with a strong sense of narrative and of place,” says Will Meyer, partner of Meyer Davis, which co-led the 2015 renovation.

 Four Seasons Hotel Atlanta